wkschwartz/shutdown/README.md

 ```

 On Windows, you can run the tests only with `cmd.exe`.
 The tests pass in
 PowerShell, but then PowerShell exits automatically.
+(By the way, if you want
+to activate a virtual environment in PowerShell, you may need to execute
-They do not run in MinGW
+`Set-ExecutionPolicy RemoteSigned` as Administrator first.)
+They do not run in
-(which is what Git Bash uses) using `winpty python`, and crash the terminal
+MinGW (which is what Git Bash uses) using `winpty python`, and crash the
-without `winpty`.
+terminal without `winpty`.
 I have not tested WrapItUp in Cygwin.

 Then you can Mypy, Flake8, and Coverage.py as in `.travis.yml`.